jasonost/clinicaltrials/datamining/DataminingFinalReport.md

 I used the clinical trials registry data to perform two separate but related data mining analyses, the results of which are described later in this report:

 * __Clustering conditions.__ Trials study one or more conditions, such as a disease or disorder, and there are nearly 40,000 unique conditions being studied in registered trials.
 In order to reduce the dimensionality of these conditions, I sought to cluster them according to how frequently they were studied in combination.
 I hoped the clusters would highlight interesting patterns of conditions that are studied together, add information to a predictive model (see below), or simply offer a smaller, more understandable set of condition categories.
 * __Predicting outcomes.__ The registry provides information about each trial's status or outcome, so I also attempted to build a model that predicts whether a trial completes.
-It is important to note that incompletion of a trial can be an optimal outcome in some cases, such as when a trial is halted because it is unethical to give the control group a placebo given the effectiveness of the treatment.
-Nonetheless, there is likely some utility in understanding the factors that suggest a trial will run to completion.
+It is important to note that incompletion of a trial can be an optimal outcome in some cases, such as when a trial is halted because it is unethical to "treat" the control group with a placebo given the effectiveness of the treatment.
+Nonetheless, there is some utility in understanding the factors associated with a trial running to completion.

 #### Tools and resources

 The data for this project came from the [Clinical Trials Transformation Initiative](http://www.ctti-clinicaltrials.org), which prepares an annual data extract of the NIH registry called the Aggregate Analysis of ClinicalTrials.gov, or [AACT](http://www.ctti-clinicaltrials.org/what-we-do/analysis-dissemination/state-clinical-trials/aact-database).

 I loaded this data into a MySQL database and conducted exploratory data analysis using SQL queries and Tableau.
 I used [IPython](http://ipython.org/) notebooks running Python 2.7.6 with [pandas](http://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/) for the data manipulation and data mining tasks.
+The relevant SQL queries, and IPython notebooks are in the clustering and prediction subfolders of this repository.

 #### Results

 ##### Clustering conditions

 Approximately 30% of trials study more than one condition; on average these multiple-condition trials study 3.1 conditions.
-My intention was to calculate the Jaccard distance between each pair of conditions, and then use the [DBSCAN](http://en.wikipedia.org/wiki/DBSCAN) clustering algorithm to cluster the conditions based on a matrix of these pair-wise distances.
+My intention was to calculate the Jaccard distance between each pair of conditions, comparing the number of trials studying both conditions to the number of trials studying one or the other condition.
+I used the [DBSCAN](http://en.wikipedia.org/wiki/DBSCAN) clustering algorithm to cluster the conditions based on a matrix of these pair-wise distances.

 My original intention to cluster the individual conditions proved untenable for a few reasons:
 * condition names could be misspelled or include extra characters that would prevent an exact match with the canonical condition name
-* there were simply too many unique conditions, so the Jaccard distances were often zero
+* there were simply too many unique conditions, so the Jaccard distances were often one (i.e., no overlapping trials between the pair of conditions)
 * I am not a medical expert and could not evaluate whether a cluster of scientifically-named conditions was reasonable

 Helpfully, the NIH and/or trial investigators have classified conditions for over 130,000 trials in the registry according to the [Medical Subject Headings](http://www.nlm.nih.gov/mesh/) (MeSH) polyhierarchy.
-This reduces the number of distinct conditions to 3,335, but that suffered from the same problems.
+This reduces the number of distinct conditions to 3,335, but that continued to suffer from the same problems.
 I thus took advantage of the hierarchical nature of MeSH terms, and translated each condition to its top descriptor-level ancestor.
 (To be technical, this is the first level below the subcategory, with tree numbers such as "C04.697" and "F03.550".)
 This produced 204 higher-level condition categories.

-The Jaccard distances among these condition categories were more reasonable, although still the distances tended to be clustered near 1.
+The Jaccard distances among these condition categories were more reasonable, although the distances still tended to be clustered near 1.
 To spread them out for the clustering process, I took the log of the Jaccard similarity (1 - distance) and multiplied by -1.

 I had never used DBSCAN before, so I tried a number of combinations of the minimum cluster size and epsilon parameters.
 To judge the outcome of each clustering exercise, I calculated the number of clusters, the share of instances in any cluster, the maximum and average cluster size, and the [silhouette coefficient](http://en.wikipedia.org/wiki/Silhouette_(clustering)).
-This indicated that there existed a few well-defined clusters when the minimum cluster size and epsilon parameters were relatively high, and as those parameters decreased, the number of clusters increased (and average size decreased), but the silhouette coefficient indicated they were highly indistinct.
+This analysis found that there existed a few well-defined clusters when the minimum cluster size and epsilon parameters were relatively high, and as those parameters decreased, the number of clusters increased (and average size decreased), but the silhouette coefficient indicated they were highly indistinct.

 As such, I developed an algorithm that would iteratively lower the minimum cluster size and epsilon parameters, picking off well-defined and reasonably sized clusters as it went.
 Once a cluster was defined, those instances were removed from the dataset to reduce interference with later clusters.

-The result was 39 clusters representing 78% of the condition categories.
-The clusters range from 2 to 14 condition categories, with an average of 4.7 condition categories, and their silhouette coefficient was relatively high considering the number of smaller clusters.
+The final result was 39 clusters representing 78% of the condition categories.
+The clusters range from 2 to 14 condition categories, with an average of 4.7 condition categories per cluster, and their silhouette coefficient was relatively high considering the number of smaller clusters.
 The condition categories in each cluster are listed below, followed by the list of condition categories that were left unclustered.

 | Cluster members |
 | --------------- |